 What is sensitization?

-Sensitization is the word used to describe an allergic reaction that develops after repeat exposure to an allergen.
+Sensitization is the word used to describe an allergic reaction that develops after repeated exposure to an allergen.
 Often, the first time a body is exposed to a substance it does not seem to know what to do with it and basically just observes it.
-However, in subsequent exposures, it apparently recognizes the substance, and if it deems the material a dangerous intruder, it mounts an attack (immune response”> against it.
+However, in subsequent exposures, it apparently recognizes the substance, and if it deems the material a dangerous intruder, it mounts an attack (immune response) against it.

-Occasionally, sensitization occurs after one small exposure, but more often it occurs after a single high dose or large surface area exposure, or after prolonged, repeat exposures over either small or large surface areas.
-This is why products such as hair dyes and relaxers recommend that you patch test a small area of skin every single time you plan to use the product.
+Occasionally, sensitization occurs after one small exposure, but more often, it occurs after a single high dose or large surface area exposure or after prolonged, repeat exposures over either small or large surface areas.
+This is why products such as hair dyes and relaxers recommend that you patch-test a small area of skin every single time you plan to use the product.

-Symptoms of sensitization to ingredients in hair care products can include development of a painful, pimply rash, scaly, itchy atopic dermatitis, contact dermatitis, eczema, inflammation and itchy, flaky scalp.
+Symptoms of sensitization to ingredients in hair care products can include the development of a painful, pimply rash, scaly, itchy atopic dermatitis, contact dermatitis, eczema, inflammation, and itchy, flaky scalp.
 Systemic and/or anaphylactic reactions are unlikely given the typical quantity of any ingredient in a hair product and the relatively small area of exposure, but they are not entirely unheard of.

 The Most Common Allergens